Wafa Idris: Attack

-Idris detonated a 22-pound bomb in the center of Jerusalem outside a shoe store on Jaffa Road that killed her, Pinhas Tokatli (81), and injured more than 100 others.
-The attack took place on 27 January 2002 but the identity of the bomber wasn't confirmed until 30 January 2002.
+On 27 January 2002, during the Second Intifada, Idris was transported to Jerusalem by a Red Crescent ambulance, whose driver was part of the plot, and killed herself while committing the Jaffa Street bombing.
+Idris, wearing a Red Crescent uniform, then detonated a 22-pound (10 kilogram) bomb made up of TNT packed into pipes, in the center of Jerusalem outside a shoe store on the busy main shopping street Jaffa Road.
+The explosion killed her and Pinhas Tokatli (81), and injured more than 100 others.
+The identity of the bomber wasn't confirmed until 30 January 2002.

 Idris carried the bomb in a backpack, rather than strapped to her body.
 Since, prior to this attack, women had only helped plant bombs, the use of a backpack and the lack of the usual note or video led to confusion regarding her suicide motives and speculation that she did not intend to detonate the bomb, but that the explosion was accidental.
 However, after investigation of the explosion, Israel declared Idris a suicide bomber around 9 February 2002.

 Reaction

+Shortly after the bombing, before the bomber was identified, Hezbollah's TV channel reported that the bomber was named Shahanaz Al Amouri, from An-Najah National University in Nablus.
+Al-Aqsa Martyrs Brigade, the military wing of Fatah, claimed responsibility for the attack a few days after the attack, saying Idris had carried it out in response to Israeli military actions.

+According to her mother, although Idris' three brothers were members of Fatah, she herself was not known to be an activist with any Palestinian militant group; her mother later described her as a martyr, and said she hoped that other women would follow in her path.
+Her friends speculated that she was driven to commit the suicide bombing by the failure of her marriage.
+The Arabic London-based international newspaper al-Sharq al-Awsat theorized that her divorce and barrenness had led her to commit a suicide terrorist attack.

-Shortly after the bombing, before the bomber had been identified, Hezbollah's TV channel reported that the bomber was named Shahanaz Al Amouri, from An-Najah National University in Nablus.
-Al-Aqsa Martyrs Brigade claimed responsibility for the attack a few days after the attack which they said Idris had carried out in response to Israeli military actions.
-Her family said that Idris was angered by seeing children shot and killed during confrontations in Ramallah.
-According to her mother, although Idris' three brothers were members of Fatah, she was not known to be an activist with any Palestinian militant group.
-As the first Palestinian woman to undertake such an attack, Idris received more international and regional media attention than Palestinian male bombers and two of the three Palestinian women bombers who followed her in 2002, with the exception of Ayat al-Akhras, the third and youngest Palestinian female suicide bomber.
-The bombing created intense interest in the Arab media with many newspapers describing Idris as a hero and a nationalist.
-An editorial published in Egypt's weekly newspaper Al-Sha'ab a few days after the bombing, stated, in part, "It is a woman who teaches you today a lesson in heroism, who teaches you the meaning of jihad, and the way to die a martyr's death ...It is a woman who has shocked the enemy with her thin, meager and weak body.
+As the first Palestinian woman to undertake such an attack, Idris received more international and regional media attention than Palestinian male bombers and two of the three Palestinian women bombers who followed her in 2002.
+The exception was Ayat al-Akhras, the third and youngest Palestinian female suicide bomber.
+The bombing created intense interest in the Arab media, with many newspapers describing Idris as a hero and a nationalist.
+An editorial published in Egypt's weekly newspaper Al-Sha'ab a few days after the bombing stated, in part, "It is a woman who teaches you today a lesson in heroism, who teaches you the meaning of jihad, and the way to die a martyr's death ...
+It is a woman who has shocked the enemy with her thin, meager and weak body.
 It is a woman who blew herself up, and with her exploded all the myths about woman's weakness, submissiveness, and enslavement."